Intel Universal Serial Bus (USB) Frequently Asked Questions (FAQ)

 - Is there a difference between High-Speed USB and USB 2.0?
 Which is the correct nomenclature?

-There is a difference in High-Speed USB and USB 2.0—the difference being that the USB 2.0 specification covers 480 Mbps, 12 Mbps, and 1.5 Mbps speeds, while "High-Speed USB" refers to just the 480 Mbps portion of the USB 2.0 specification.
+There is a difference in High-Speed USB and USB 2.0—the USB 2.0 specification covers 480 Mbps, 12 Mbps, and 1.5 Mbps speeds, while "High-Speed USB" refers to just the 480 Mbps portion of the USB 2.0 specification.
 We now use the term "USB" to refer to the 12Mbps and 1.5Mbps speeds.

 - What is USB On-the-Go?

-USB On-the-Go, available for SuperSpeed USB 2.0, addresses the growing need for mobile interconnectivity by allowing a USB peripheral to communicate directly with another USB peripheral.
+USB On-the-Go, available for High-Speed USB 2.0, addresses the growing need for mobile interconnectivity by allowing a USB peripheral to communicate directly with another USB peripheral.
+With the introduction of SuperSpeed USB 3.0, USB On-the-Go will soon be available for future mobile devices supporting 5 Gbps capability.

 - What are the “SuperSpeed” and "High-Speed" logos, and what do they represent?